-- 1 Choose Project or Clip mode from the Palette mode pop-up menu. - 2 Turn on the checkboxes of whatever items of metadata you want to display in the "Add to Video Output" column.
-More information about the available items appears later in this chapter.

-The first item of metadata is centered near the bottom of the frame, above Action Safe.
-Each additional item of metadata you turn on for display is added above whichever items are already displayed, regardless of their position in the "Add to Video Output" list.

-3 Click any currently enabled item of metadata from the list to highlight it in orange, and edit that item's Custom Output parameters at the right.
+- 1 Choose Workspace > Data Burn-In. - 2 Click Project or Clip at the top of the Data Burn-In window. - 3 Turn on the checkboxes of whatever items of metadata you want to display in the "Add to Video Output" column.
+More information about the available items appears later in this chapter. - The first item of metadata is centered near the bottom of the frame, above Action Safe.
+Each additional item of metadata you turn on for display is added above whichever items are already displayed, regardless of their position in the "Add to Video Output" list. - 4 Click any currently enabled item of metadata from the list to highlight it in orange, and edit that item's Custom Output parameters at the right.
 More information about the available parameters appears later in this chapter.